Rule data security

 Access to the service is provided to the customer's selected users, based on the rights level.
 Login is done with email and password.
 Passwords are never saved in plain text without being encrypted with 256 bit AES, as recommended by NIST (National Institute of Standards and Technology, US).

-The service is hosted from Amazon's Data centers which adhere to stringent requirements and have a large number of certifications such as: EU Data Protection Directive, ISO 27001/17/18, EU-US Privacy Shield, PCI DSS etc. For more information on the operating environment and compliance, see: https://aws.amazon.com/compliance/
+The service is operated from Amazon's data centers, within the EU, which comply with strict requirements and have a large number of certifications such as: EU Data Protection Directive, ISO 27001/17/18, Standard Contractual Clauses (SCC), PCI DSS and others.
+For more information about the operating environment and compliance, see: https://aws.amazon.com/compliance/